devBernardo-Mendes/devBernardo-Mendes/README.md

 @MemoGroup

 Hi, I'm a software developer.
-At the moment, I'm focused on becoming a complete Frontend Developer, mastering both the Web and Mobile worlds.
-I'm always aware of the market and what's new in it, without limiting myself to just one side of the market.
-My goal is to follow good programming practices and I'm constantly looking to evolve and learn.
+At the moment, I'm focused on becoming a complete Frontend Developer, mastering both the Web world.
+I'm always aware of the market and what's new.
+My goal is to follow good programming practices and I'm constantly looking to evolve and learn in search of excellence.

 ![Harlok's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=devBernardoMendes\&theme=dark&layout=compact&langs_count=6)